keijiro/FaceMeshBarracuda/README.md

 -------------------

-The ONNX model file contained in this repository was converted using the [following Colab notebook].
+The ONNX model file contained in this repository was converted using the [this Colab notebook].
 It's also used to solve some ONNX compatibility issues.
 Please check the notebook for further details.

-[following Colab notebook]:
+[this Colab notebook]:
   https://colab.research.google.com/drive/1C6zEB3__gcHEWnWRm-b4jIA0srA1gkyq?usp=sharing